ZachMK25/linked-blog-starter-md/FL25 SJSU/257 - ML/Unsupervised Learning.md

 ### Cons
 - Lack of guidance: Unsupervised learning lacks the guidance and feedback provided by labeled data, which can make it difficult to know whether the discovered patterns are relevant or useful,
 - Sensitivity to data quality: Unsupervised learning can be sensitive to data quality, including missing values, outliers, and noisy data,
 - Scalability: Unsupervised learning can be computationally expensive, particularly for large datasets or complex algorithms, which can limit its scalability.

+## Types of UL
+- Clustering
+	- K-Means
+	- DBScan
+- Dimensionality Reduction
+	- PCA
+- Association Rules
+	- Apriori
 ## Clustering
 - Overlapping
 - Agglomerative